MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/unity/live-unity-leaderboard-from-scratch-pre1804.md

 ---
 title: Build a Leaderboard in Unity
-description: Guide on building your own Leaderboard in Unity ms.date: 04/24/2018 ms.topic: article
+description: Guide on building your own Leaderboard in Unity
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one, unity, leaderboards
+kindex: Build a Leaderboard in Unity
+kindex: Unity
+kindex: leaderboards
+ms.topic: article
+ms.date: 04/24/2018
 ---

 # Leaderboard data in Unity